chaoss/wg-evolution/use_cases/README.md

 finally approved or not.

-Issues and pull requests can also be discussed during the regular meetings of the working group, and in the CHAOSS mailing list (remember to use the "\[wg-gmd\]" tag in the subject of the message).
+Issues and pull requests can also be discussed during the regular meetings of the working group, and in the CHAOSS mailing list (remember to use the "\[wg-evolution\]" tag in the subject of the message).

 ## Examples of goals and questions